 The easy answers are why Apple, Airbnb and Uber are successful.
-If, of course, with the latter two, you don’t determine profit margins when defining success.
-The simple answer will not usually be easy to develop and deliver to customers, so we have taken business problem-solving advice from experts.
+If, of course, with the latter two, you don't determine profit margins when defining success.
+The simple answer will not usually be easy to develop and deliver to customers, so we have taken a look at business problem-solving advice from experts.
 When you first look at a problem, the answer may seem complicated.
 Still, it is essential to keep an open mind and look for the easy to do and easy to understand solutions to the problem your potential customers face every day.
 Easy to follow so your future customer gets it straight away.

-The Desire for Simplicity
+The desire for simplicity

 Just the facts

 Challenging the status quo and the commonly held opinions is not only the secret why impartial Competitive Intelligence is successful, but when it comes to problem-solving, you focus on the facts.
 You should isolate the fundamental truths of the problem and build your conclusions off of what you know to be true—and not relying on opinions or assumptions.
 Or guesswork as it commonly called.